theosotr/ikaros-eval/README.md

 ### Step 1: Generate programs

-Run the following commands to generate a total of 1,000 programs per target language; 500 using RefPG and 500 using RPG:
+Run the following commands to generate a total of 1,000 programs per target language; 500 using RefPG and 500 using RPG (estimated running time: 30 minutes):

 ```